TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 TcMenu Designer from version 3.0 onwards has support to do this:

 * [tcMenu Font documentation]({{< relref "using-custom-fonts-in-menu.md" >}}) - see the section of font creation
-* [tcMenu Designer releases page](https://github.com/TcMenu/tcMenu/releases) - ensure that you use at least 3.0.
+* [tcMenu Designer releases page](https://github.com/TcMenu/tcMenu/releases) - ensure that you use 4.3 or greater.

 ## How do I use the UTF-8 decoder directly

-**NOTE: This is only if you want to use the UTF-8 decoder outside of the helper class, normally the helper creates one of these for you.**
+**NOTE: This is only if you want to use the UTF-8 decoder outside the helper class, normally the helper creates one of these for you.**

 The UTF-8 decoder is asynchronous and strict/safe, it will disallow most known invalid cases.
 We first provide a callback that receives the characters as they are decoded.
 The only thing buffered in this class is the current 32 bit unicode word.
 It can handle up to 4 byte streams.